-Trump team to wrap up impeachment trial defense as Bolton controversy simmers
+Trump team to wrap up impeachment trial defence as Bolton controversy simmers

 It was not clear when senators would begin submitting their questions to U.S. Chief Justice John Roberts, the next step in the trial.
 Roberts is presiding over the trial.

-Reporting by Susan Heavey, Susan Cornwell, Makini Brice, Karen Freifeld, David Morgan, Patricia Zengerle and Richard Cowan; Writing by Will Dunham; Editing by Peter Cooney
+Reporting by Susan Heavey, Susan Cornwell, Makini Brice, Karen Freifeld, David Morgan, Patricia Zengerle and Richard Cowan; Writing by Will Dunham; Editing by Peter Cooney and Jonathan Oatis